Areas of Interest

 Research

-I take an interdisciplinary approach to research, applying research methods from diverse areas ranging from applied cryptography to human-computer interaction.
-For example, when I begin investigating a new problem, I first collaborate with application-domain experts and conduct user studies of stakeholders to identify key requirements and design constraints.
-Next, I design cryptographic protocols and develop proof-of-concept prototypes that address identified needs.
-Third, I conduct empirical evaluations to ensure that these prototypes satisfy the stakeholder requirements and stay within the identified design constraints in real-world usage.
+Lastly, for the most promising designs, I develop proof-of-concept prototypes and conduct empirical user studies to ensure that these prototypes satisfy stakeholder requirements and identified design constraints under real-world usage.
 Critically, these evaluations include both technical evaluations—such as measuring latency or demonstrating the ability to stop an attack—and user-centered evaluations—such as usability testing and longitudinal studies.
+Based on the results of this work, I strive to extract generalizable design principles that could help improve the usability, security, and utility of other systems.
 Notably, I am one of only a few researchers who takes such a holistic approach to security research.

 Bio